jbdoumenjou/k3s-journey/readme.md

 [K3d](https://github.com/rancher/k3d) is an helper to launch k3s with docker.

 This repository contains several scenario, each directory is a step from beginner to advance usage of k3d & Traefik.
+The goal is not to provide production ready configuration, this guide is for helping user/developer to understand how Traefik works and how to test it easily with Kubernetes.

 ## First step

-In the *step1* directory presents the very first step in the k3d usage with Traefik.
+The [step1](step1) directory presents the very first step in the k3d usage with Traefik.
-You will see how to start k3d and start your own Traefik.
+You will see how to start k3d and start our own Traefik.

-# In a nutshell

-## Command Cheat Sheet
+# Command Cheat Sheet

 ```bash
 # launch the cluster, exports the wanted ports and avoid that the default traefik configuration to be deployed